episerver/Foundation-docs/Foundation.Commerce/Page Types/Checkout Page.md

 <img src="Screenshots/Checkout%20Page%20-%20icon.png?raw=true" alt="Checkout Page - icon" width="40%" />

 The Checkout Page shows all items in the customer's shopping cart.
-It contains detailed information such as price, delivery options, coupon code or payment.
+It contains detailed information such as price, coupon code, delivery and payment options.

 ## Property List
 The following property list includes properties that are unique to this content type.
 For a list of global properties, view our [*Common Page Properties*](./Common%20Page%20Properties.md) list.